TRUSTED BY OVER 82,000 GROWING BUMPS

 Knowing when pregnancy insomnia tends to worsen can help you anticipate and prepare for these phases.

-• Growing Discomfort: As the baby reaches their maximum size, finding a comfortable sleeping position becomes an epic quest, often making the third trimester the peak of sleep challenges.
+• The Third Trimester Turnaround: As your baby reaches their maximum size, finding a comfortable position becomes an epic quest.
+This is often the peak of sleep challenges, as the "mental load" of the upcoming birth starts to weigh in alongside the physical weight of the bump.

-• Isolated Incidents: Short spells of insomnia are not uncommon in pregnancy and are generally not harmful to the baby.
+• Isolated Incidents: Short spells of insomnia are very common and generally not harmful to your bub.
+They are likely sleeping soundly while you’re awake!

 Strategies for the Sleep-Challenged Sojourner